pmdevita/Colors--Live-Gallery-Embed/README.md

 background: If you want the Colors!
 Live background in the iframe

 fetch: You can cURL, xhtml, ajax or whatever the page.
-Putting true removes the <head> and <body> tags.
+Putting true removes the "<head>" and "<body>" tags.

 1) iframe mode